betcorg/llm-text-splitter/README.md

 const text5 = "This  is   a   string   with   extra    spaces.";
 const chunks5 = splitter(text5, { maxLength: 10, removeExtraSpaces: true });
 console.log(chunks5);
+// Expected output:
+// "This is a string with extra spaces".
 ```

 ## API